IslandJohn/TeamRadar/README.md

 # TeamRadar

-A CLI utility to interact with TFS team rooms REST API, and some GUI tools for notifications.
+TeamRadar is a polyglot project to help collaborate within multiple Team Foundation Server (TFS) and Visual Studio Team Services (VSTS) team rooms simultaenously.
+The CLI utility polls all available team rooms via REST APIs to generate events.
+The GUI apps use the CLI to listen to the events and display notifications.

 [https://www.visualstudio.com/integrate/api/chat/overview](https://www.visualstudio.com/integrate/api/chat/overview)

+## Command Line Interface (CLI)

+The CLI is written in Go and connects to TFS/VSTS, reads commands from stdin, writes events to stdout, and logs exceptions to stderr.

-## Building
+### Building

 ```
 export GOPATH=$HOME/go